Woodstock Vermont Summer Activities

-Take an unforgettable voyage.
+If you like the outdoors, Woodstock Vermont summer activites are too numerous to list.
+But, to suggest a few: take an unforgettable voyage in a hot-air balloon.
 View Quechee Gorge, the grand canyon of the east, or float above the tree tops and follow the Ottauquechee River.
 Fly over the magnificent Connecticut River Valley on the border between Vermont and New Hampshire. www.balloonsofvermont.com.

-Whether it’s hard-pack back roads, or two-lane paved roadways winding through densely forested hills, Vermont is a cyclist’s paradise, and October Country Inn is the visiting cyclist’s guide as well as a home away from home.
+Be it hard-pack back roads, or quiet paved roads, Vermont is a cyclist’s paradise.
+And October Country Inn is the visiting cyclist’s guide as well as a home away from home.
 If you like to ride a bike, we can set you up.

 For mountain bikers, nearby Killington Ski Resort has summer/ fall riding and rentals with lift-serviced trails.
 If you don’t have a bike with you, rentals are locally available.
-We will help you plan a route from a selection of local cycling routes of varying distance and difficulty, and provide a map.
-October Country Inn is featured in several Vermont biking guides.
+We will help you plan a route.
+Select from a range of varying distance and difficulty.
+We will provide a map.
+As a cyclist’s venue, October Country Inn is featured in several Vermont biking guides.

 Besides traditional mountain biking or road biking, Vermont has an extensive network of hard-packed dirt back-roads winding through the countryside that offer another cycling alternative that is more scenic, and more tranquil.

-Vermont golf courses are accessible for tee times and inexpensive by down country standards.
+Nothing says Woodstock Vermont summer activities like golf.
+Local golf courses are accessible for tee times and inexpensive by down country standards.
 Greens and fairways are lush and well-manicured, thanks to Vermont’s temperate summer climate and top quality groundskeeping.
-Of course, the best part of golfing in Vermont is that after a round, you’re surrounded by all the other things there are to do in Vermont.
+Of course, after a round, you’re surrounded by all the other things there are to do in Vermont.
 Choose from 5 local courses: Killington Golf Club, Woodstock Country Club, Green Mountain National Golf Course, Okemo Valley Golf Club, White River Golf Club

+Many Woodstock Vermont summer activities involve water.
 Standing in the middle of a trout stream is a therapeutic approach to marveling at Vermont’s incredible scenery.
-From early Spring thru late Fall, bring your fly rod and cast for rainbow, brown, or brook trout in the Ottauquechee, White, or Black rivers and their countless tributaries.
+Fishing season runs from early Spring thru late Fall.
+Fish for rainbow, brown, or brook trout.
+Fish in the Ottauquechee, White, or Black rivers and their countless tributaries.
 Or, take a fly fishing lesson, or, beginners and experts alike may want to book a guided trip with local professional guide, Matt Stedina

 Nothing is more refreshing on those hot summer days than floating down the White River draped over an inner-tube.
 Nearby Stockbridge is known as the tubing capital of Vermont.
 There are two outfitters that supply the tubes, and provide shuttling to the launch site: Vermont River Tubing and Tweed River Tubing